‘The Challenge’ Star Theo Campbell Was Pulled From Season 35 Roster A Week Before Departure

 “Must’ve been her first time,” Campbell said of the mystery girl.
 “She popped it in my direction rather than up in the air.
 So, silly mistake from her, one in a million shot, really.
 She got me directly in the eye.”

 To this day, Theo still has no idea who the girl was who hit him in the eye with the cork.
 He never saw her but is sure she feels bad about the whole situation.
-The 28-year-old almost lost his eye completely but luckily his doctor was able to save it.
+The 28-year-old almost lost his eye completely, but luckily his doctor was able to save it.
 He still has some vision in the eye itself but said everything is quite blurry.

 The Challenge: War of the Worlds 2 airs every Wednesday night at 9 p.m.
 ET on MTV.